mstksg/inCode/copy/entries/singletons-3.md

     `SPass` type synonym, `SObstruct :: SPass 'Obstruct` and `SAllow :: SPass 'Allow`)
 2. The relevant `SingKind`, `SingI` instances, etc. for `Pass`'s singletons.
-3. The *type family* `PassState (s :: DoorState) :: Pass`, like we defined above
+3. The *type family* `StatePass (s :: DoorState) :: Pass`, like we defined above
-4. The *singleton function* `sPassState :: Sing s -> Sing (PassState s)`, like we defined above.
+4. The *singleton function* `sStatePass :: Sing s -> Sing (StatePass s)`, like we defined above.

-[^gen]: In the spirit of full disclosure, the Template Haskell also generates some other things (known as defunctionalization symbols), which we will be talking about in the next part of this series.
+[^gen]: In the spirit of full disclosure, the Template Haskell also generates some other things (known as *defunctionalization symbols*), which we will be talking about in the next part of this series.

-The naming convention for functions with normal names takes a function like `myFunction` and generates the type family `MyFunction` and the singleton function `sMyFunction`.
+The naming convention for functions with non-symbol names takes a function like `myFunction` and generates the type family `MyFunction` and the singleton function `sMyFunction`.

-The naming convention for functions with symbolic names (operators) takes an operator like `++` and generates the type family `++` (keeping the identical name) and the singleton function `%++`.
+The naming convention for functions with symbolic names (operators) takes an operator like `++` and generates the type family `++` (keeping the identical name) and the singleton function `%++`.[^oper]

+[^oper]: Note that this is a change since *singletons-2.4*.
+In previous versions, `++` would generate the type family `:++` and the singleton function `%:++`.

 ### A Comparison

+We went over two methods of using phantom types with the singleton library and dependent types to restrict how certain functions can be called, on a more non-trivial level.

+Our first method was using "dependently typed proofs".
+These are useful because they are constructed to exploit the "structure" of the types you create.
+Essentially, we create a data type (predicate) in a way so that it is impossible to create an "invalid" proof.
+And, often, if we write our proofs in a clever enough way, we can actually use and combine proofs to generate new proofs.

+Personally, I find this to be the source of a lot of the "fun" of dependently typed programming --- our proofs become first class values, and if we define them in a nice enough way, we can use manipulate them to create new proofs.
+(A full exploration of this is well beyond the scope of this post)

+However, in practice, carefully constructing predicates and proofs (ones more complicated than the one we just looked at) requires some up-front cost in thinking about how to best express your predicate, and is sometimes not straightforward.

+I consider our second method, using type-level functions, to be the more "mechanical" way, with less upfront cost in thinking time.
+For the most part, if you can write a value-level function, you can write a type-level function.
+This is even made simpler with singletons --- you can just write your value-level relationship as a normal function, and you can now just directly use your function at the type level.

+In a way, type-level functions deliver on the promise of blurring the line between type and value.
+Our value-level functions are now type-level functions!
+We just need to remember to switch our capitalizations!
+However, in Haskell, they really fall short of a full dependently typed programming experience.

+That's because in the end, who is going to prove your functions are "correct"?
+Who is going to verify that you implemented your value-level and type-level functions correctly?
+If you write normal value-level functions and promote them using singletons, GHC doesn't necessarily do much to prevent any logic errors you might have introduced.

+In contrast, if you use dependently typed proofs correctly, these proofs can *compose*, and GHC can check that *these proofs compose correctly*, or that the compositions of your proofs are also valid proofs.
+That's because this is enforced at the *structural level*.
+GHC can't do that directly with functions;
+it can't check that the composition of functions gives correct answers.

+These two approaches aren't necessarily mutually exclusive, and you often might mix the two.[^refl]  It's good to understand the trade-offs in up-front cost, expressiveness, and correctness!
+But, however way you play, the *singletons* library is here to make our life easier.

 Type-Level Functions as Relationships
 -------------------------------------